dtellenbach/GSoC2018/README.markdown

     benchmark           Builds the benchmarks
     googlebenchmark     Builds benchmarks using Google's benchmark library test                Builds tests
-    html-doc            Builds documentation of SymmetricMatrix as HTML pdf-doc             Builds documentation of SymmetricMatrix as PDF clean               Removes built executables and documentation
+    doc-code            Builds the Doxygen documentation of SymmetricMatrix as HTML doc-proj            Builds documentation about the project and its design as PDF clean               Removes built executables and documentation

 E.g., running ``make example`` builds all files contained in (./examples)[./examples] in ./bin.

+### Dependencies ###

+To build examples, benchmarks and tests a C++ compiler that supports C++11 is required.
+As default compiler ``gcc`` is chosen but you can change the (makefile)[makefile] to other compilers like ``clang`` or ``icc``.

+To build the Google benchmarks you need to ensure that the corresponding library and headers are available.
+See (here)[https://github.com/google/benchmark] for further information about the Google benchmark library.

+To build the Doxygen documentation of the SymmetricMatrix class Doxygen must be installed.
+See (here)[https://www.stack.nl/~dimitri/doxygen/] for further information about Doxygen.

+To build the project documentation pdflatex is required.
+See (here)[https://www.tug.org/applications/pdftex/] for further information about pdflatex.

 ## Examples ##

-Several examples that demonstrate all features of the matrix class can be found in [./example](./doc/Documentation.pdf).
+Several examples that demonstrate all available features of the SymmetricMatrix class can be found in [./example](./doc/Documentation.pdf).
 In detail the following topics are covered:

 **[Example 1](./examples/example1.cc)**
 - Construct an instance of ``SymmetricMatrix`` from an instance of ``Eigen::Matrix`` (fixed size)